ManuelBaeta/AdidasChallenge/readme.md

 routes-store-service       /bin/sh -c /usr/bin/java - ...
 Up      0.0.0.0:9305->9305/tcp
 ```

-* Sixth, check services have fully started (on my computer I have wait for a while ...)
+* Fifth, check services are fully started
 ```
 $ docker-compose logs --follow
 ....
 ```

-If we are reach, this point, all containers are running and ready to be tested.

 ## How to test
 REMARKS:
-In order to execute test, it is required to know virtual box VM IP, it is usually 192.168.99.100
+* In order to execute test, it is required to know virtual box VM IP, it is usually 192.168.99.100
+* If you are not using Dockers ToolBox, disregard previous remark and use localhost instead.

 ```
 $ docker-machine ls